eldyer/shipyard_relations/README.md

 ## Usage

-To define a Relation, simply implement the `Relation` trait for a struct with or without data.
+To define a Relation, implement the `Relation` trait for a struct with or without data.

 ```rust
 use shipyard_relations::Relation;